andrea2k/Subgraph_Federated_Learning/README.md

 A repository for **synthetic subgraph-detection** benchmarking and **PNA** baselines on directed multigraphs.

-This repository generates synthetic multigraphs with subgraph pattern labels, partitions them into federated subgraphs using Metis/Louvain, and trains centralized or federated PNA-based models for multi-task subgraph detection.
+This repository generates synthetic multigraphs with subgraph pattern labels, partitions them into federated subgraphs using Metis- and Louvain-based splitting strategies, and trains centralized or federated PNA-based models for financial crime detection.

 ## Synthetic Graph Generation

 This repository includes a **synthetic subgraph-detection dataset** used for benchmarking graph models for the pattern detection task.
-The graphs and labels are generated following the pseudocode/configurations described in **_Provably Powerful Graph Neural Networks for Directed Multigraphs_** (Egressy et al., 2023).
+The graphs and labels are generated following the pseudocode and configurations described in [Provably Powerful Graph Neural Networks for Directed Multigraphs](https://arxiv.org/abs/2306.11586) (Egressy et al., 2023).

 ### Label Tasks